dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 | Includes Any Of      | If you have more than one value and it could be any of the following. |
 | Does not Include     | If you have more than one value, you do not want it to equal you must use “Not In List” |

+>[!Note]Operator Values
+Unless an operator does not require a value, the value field must be filled in to save the criteria.

 #### Properties

 Workgroup properties can be edited by clicking {{%button%}}+Properties{{%/button%}} to expand the dialog.